-I qualified as a Practitioner of Reflexology in March 1999 and started volunteering at TMC in September 2015.
-Alongside adopting my rescue dog, Josie, volunteering at The Mulberry Centre is “the best decision I’ve ever made.”
+I qualified as a Practitioner of Reflexology in March 1999 and started volunteering at The Mulberry Centre in September 2015.
+Alongside adopting my rescue dog, Josie, volunteering at The Mulberry Centre is the best decision I’ve ever made.
 I really enjoy meeting new people, and find my voluntary role very rewarding!
 I love chatting to all the Mulberry clients, and staff, and I have a down to earth approach.
-I enjoy my Friday afternoons at TMC, as well as enjoying the social aspect of meeting new like-minded therapists, staff, and other volunteers at the Centre.
-Walking into TMC every Friday always uplifts me.
-Seeing my clients leaving the therapy room relaxed, and with a smile on their faces, makes volunteering so worthwhile and rewarding!
+I enjoy my Friday afternoons at the Centre, as well as enjoying the social aspect of meeting new like-minded therapists, staff, and other volunteers.
+Walking into The Mulberry Centre every Friday always uplifts me.
+Seeing my clients leaving the therapy room relaxed and with a smile on their faces makes volunteering so worthwhile and rewarding!

 Carmel Nazemi, Volunteer Welcomer